TiktaalikDreaming/WernhersOldStuff/readme.md

 > * Contracts for these glorious parts
 > * Variant Textures
 > * Model updates to Unity 2019
+> * Marketing Images and Videos such as hero shots, animated gifs, short highlights
 > * Have a request?
 Glad to have them, kindly submit through [GitHub][MOD:issue].

 ---